What is Jathara parivartanasana ?

-Repeat the same sequence on other side for equal length of time.
+Repeat the same sequence on the other side for an equal length of time.

 Benefits of Jathara parivartanasana:

-This Asana is good for reducing excess fat around abdomen.
+This Asana is good for reducing excess fat around the abdomen.

-It tones and stimulates the vital organs of abdomen like spleen, liver and pancreas
+It tones and stimulates the vital organs of the abdomen like the spleen, liver, and pancreas

 Jathara parivartanasana is recommended for Gastritis